qiulin/codes/README.md

 codes
 =====

-some test codes and demoes
+some useful codes and demoes